Which Online Course Platforms To Host Your Course?

-One of the biggest online course marketplaces out there right now is Udemy.com who currently have 30 MILLION students registered on their platform who are all looking for, buying and enrolling in online courses.
+One of the biggest online course marketplaces out there right now is Udemy.com which currently have 40 MILLION students registered on their platform who are all looking for, buying and enrolling in online courses.

 In short, this is the biggest benefit to selling your courses on online course marketplaces.